The species report is structured in the following sections.

 Sardegna: Arcip.
 La Maddalena, Tavolara, Asinara, San Pietro, Sant'Antioco.

-The columns for presence/absence report the data drawn from our private collections (Personal evidences, based on unpublished data), and from the Literature (Literature records) with the correspondant References.
+The columns for presence/absence report the data drawn from the Literature (Literature records), from our private collections (Personal records, based on unpublished data and on other sources like the Forum Entomologi Italiani).

 Polyphagous = if the species is a parasite of more than one systematic group (i.e. Sphecids + Vespids).